DeviceFusion/FX-Controller/README.md

    - Directly controls the coffin open/close cycle.
    - Indirectly controls the skeleton heads via RS232 communication to a secondary arduino.
    - Indirectly controls the zombie via a light sensing trigger.
-1. Secondary Arduino skeleton head controller.
+1. Secondary Arduino skeleton head controller (Arduino Sketch: Skeleton_Servo_Controller_Command_Control.ino).
    - Receives commands from the master controller via RS232.
    - Determines each movement of each skeleton head.
    - Heads are moved to the desired position via output to servo motors.
-1. Secondary Arduino zombie controller
+1. Secondary Arduino zombie controller (Arduino Sketch: zombie.ino)
    - Zombie head bobble is triggered by a light sensor directed at the master control’s lighting effects.
    - Zombie head bobble is accomplished by the Arduino controlling an automotive electric door lock mechanism.